niklak/dom_query/README.md

 DOM_QUERY is based on HTML crate html5ever and the CSS selector crate selectors.
 You can use the jQuery-like syntax to query and manipulate an HTML document quickly. **Not only can query, but also can modify**.

 It is a fork of [nipper](https://crates.io/crates/nipper), with some updates.
-Also this fork supports ":has" pseudo-class, and some others.
+Also this fork supports `:has`, `:has-text`, `:contains` pseudo-classes, and some others.

 ## Example